redis/docs/content/operate/rs/databases/import-export/flush.md

 To delete the data in a database without deleting the database configuration, you can flush the data from the database.

-You can use the admin console to flush data from Active-Active databases.
+You can use the Cluster Manager UI to flush data from Active-Active databases.

 {{< warning title="Data Loss Warning" >}}
 The flush command deletes ALL in-memory and persistence data in the database.